Imhotep (The Mummy): The Mummy (1999)

 In the 1999 remake, Imhotep is portrayed by Arnold Vosloo and is, once again, the main antagonist of the film.
 In 1290 BC, Imhotep was the high priest of Osiris under the rule of Pharaoh Seti I. He began an affair with Seti's mistress and future bride Anck-su-namun and they assassinate the Pharaoh when he discovers it.
 They are discovered and Anck-su-namun commits suicide, intending that Imhotep resurrect her.
 He and his priests later steal her corpse from her burial place.
 Imhotep attempts to resurrect Anck-su-namun, but is captured at Hamunaptra (the City of the Dead) by the Medjai (the Pharaoh's sacred bodyguards).
 His priests are mummified and buried alive.
 Imhotep, meanwhile, is condemned to endure the Curse of the Hom-Dai: the ritual involves cutting out his tongue, mummifying him alive, and sealing him in a sarcophagus filled with carnivorous scarab beetles.
 The curse transforms Imhotep into an undead fiend kept in a state of living death, with the intention that he would suffer being eaten alive by the scarabs for all time.
 If revived, he would gain control over sand and other elements, together with being virtually invincible.

-During an archaeological dig in 1926 AD, Imhotep is accidentally revived when librarian and amateur Egyptologist Evelyn Carnahan (Rachel Weisz) reads the Book of the Dead at Hamunaptra, where his sarcophagus was.
+During an archaeological dig in 1926 AD, Imhotep is accidentally revived when librarian and amateur Egyptologist Evelyn "Evy" Carnahan (Rachel Weisz) reads the Book of the Dead at Hamunaptra, where his sarcophagus was.
 Imhotep regenerates himself using the flesh of four adventurers who breached his burial-chamber and opened a cursed chest, but spares Evelyn because he wants to use her body for the resurrection of his former lover, Anck-su-namun.